Connectime4ever/School_District_Analysis/README.md

 ## Overview of the school district analysis:

 #### The school district encountered evidences of academic dishonesty in the scores of Reading and Math tests of the nine graders from Thomas High School.
-#### In this sense, it was requested the altered scores to be replaced and to perform a revised school district analysis.
-Additionally, some insights about how these changes impacted the original overall analysis has been requested as well.
+#### In this sense, it was requested the altered scores to be replaced by Nan and to perform a revised school district analysis.
+Additionally, some insights about how these changes impacted the original overall analysis has been also requested.

 ---

 ## Results

-+ The revised District Summary shows a slight different vs. the former one.
-The changes performed in the 9th grader Math and Reading scores did not have a noticeble impact on this report.
-Please find below the above mentioned reports as reference.
++ The changes performed in the 9th grader Math and Reading scores did not have a noticeable impact on the District Report.

-+ The revised School Summary substantially differs from the original report as a result of Thomas High Schools 9th graders' scores replaced by NaN.
-    + Thomas High School shows a relevant improvement in its Math, Reading and Overall Passing Percentage.
-    + The school also improved its position compared to other schools, ranking in the top place.
-All in all showing a relatively "better" performance.
-    -
++ The revised School Summary shows very slight differences.
+All the metric went down except the average reading score that went up (*from 83.849 to 83.896*)
+    + Despite the change made Thomas High School continues to be ranking withing the top 5 performing schools in the district.
-+ On the other hand the replacement of the ninth-grade scores of Thomas High School seems to have no dramatic impact on the Math and Reading scores by grade
++ The Math and Reading scores by grades in Thomas High School seems to have no impact on the Math and Reading scores by grade
++ There is no substantial impact in the following metrics.

-    - **Math and Reading scores by grade**
+    - Math and Reading scores by grade**
-    - **Scores by school spending**
+    - Scores by school spending**
-    - **Scores by school size**
+    - Scores by school size**
-    - **Scores by school type**
+    - Scores by school type**

 ### District Summary